Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Background

-Root parallelization builds independent Monte Carlo trees from the same root state.
-Each thread performs an independent search under a shared computational budget or time limit.
-After termination, the trees are aggregated to select the best action.
-The performance of this approach depends largely on the aggregation strategy, which determines how information from different threads is combined~\citep{steinmetz2020more}.
-We review existing aggregation strategies and introduce our approach in the Methods section.
+\textbf{Parallelization} Parallelizing MCTS has shown great potential for improving search efficiency \citep{enzenberger2009lock,gelly2008parallelization}.
+There are three main types of parallelization: leaf parallelization, root parallelization, and tree parallelization \citep{cazenave2007parallelization,chaslot2008parallel}.
+These approaches are typically distinguished and named according to the position in the search process where parallel computation is applied.
+Root parallelization constructs multiple independent search trees from the same root state, and each thread performs an independent search under a shared computational budget or time limit.
+After termination, the trees are aggregated to determine the action to execute by leveraging the returns of actions sampled at the shared root across all threads.
+Once the selected action is applied and the environment transitions to a new state, the same sampling and aggregation procedure is repeated, making the overall approach an instance of online planning.
+The effectiveness of this framework largely depends on the aggregation strategy, which determines how information from different threads is combined~\citep{steinmetz2020more}.
+The parallelization mechanism does not impose any specific requirements on the underlying MCTS sampling procedure.
+On the contrary, advanced MCTS variants that produce higher-quality sampling statistics can further enhance the merging process by providing more reliable information for aggregation.
+In this work, we adopt UCT as the underlying MCTS algorithm, as it has been widely used and evaluated in prior related studies.
+We review existing aggregation methods and introduce our proposed approach in the Methods section.